guygreenleaf/ChatGPT-Lite/README.md

 # chatgpt-lite README

-A VS Code Extension to use both the free-tier and paid-tier ChatGPT.
-No data mining or collection, no BS, just ChatGPT like you'd expect.
+A VS Code Extension to utilize ChatGPT in a side panel.
+No more switching between tabs, no data mining or collection, no BS, just ChatGPT like you'd expect.

 ## Features